microsoft/vscode-docs/docs/remote/troubleshooting.md

 If you determine that you need to give your container more of your machine's capacity, follow these steps:

-1. Right-click on the Docker task bar item and select Preferences...
+1. Right-click on the Docker task bar item and select Settings/Preferences...
 2. Click on Advanced to increase CPU, Memory, or Swap.
 3. Click on Disk to increase the amount of disk Docker is allowed to consumer on your machine.